* Summary from theatlantic.com: @

 - Tuesday, April 11, 1961: The trial of Adolf Eichma...

 - Saturday, April 8, 1961: Last of the 'Big Red Cars...

 - Wednesday, April 5, 1961: Barbra Streisand

-1962 1963 1964 advertising africa antarctica april archaeology architecture art august beatles behavior books business cars china civil rights cold war computers crime cuba december dylan education eisenhower england entertainment europe fashion february food france germany government health january japan JFK july june law LBJ lifestyle march may medicine middle east military MLK movies music nature nixon november nuclear october people photography politics protest radio religion science september sex south america soviet union space sports technology television theater toys transportation undated vietnam warfare words world
+1962 1963 1964 advertising africa antarctica april archaeology architecture art august beatles behavior books business cars china civil rights cold war computers crime cuba december dylan economics education eisenhower england entertainment europe fashion february food france germany government health january japan JFK july june law LBJ lifestyle march may medicine middle east military MLK movies music nature nixon november nuclear october people photography politics protest radio religion science september sex south america soviet union space sports technology television theater toys transportation undated vietnam warfare words world